 Before joining Barrett & Farahany in July of 2020, Grace spent a year as a staff attorney with the United States Court of Appeals for the Eleventh Circuit in Atlanta and worked as a summer associate for a boutique trial firm in Atlanta.
-She is admitted to practice in the Northern and Middle Federal District Courts of Georgia, the Georgia State and Superior Courts, the Georgia Court of Appeals, and the Supreme Court of Georgia.
+She is admitted to practice in the Northern, Middle, and Southern Federal District Courts of Georgia, the Georgia State and Superior Courts, the Georgia Court of Appeals, and the Supreme Court of Georgia.
 She is also a registered mediator with the Georgia Office of Dispute Resolution.

 Grace earned her law degree, magna cum laude, from Georgia State University College of Law, where she was in the top 10% of her class.
 She also received several honors and awards during law school, including the Highest Pro Bono and Public Service Distinction, the Excellence in Professional Responsibility Award, the CALI Excellence for the Future Award in Professional Responsibility, and the Best Brief Award in Lawyering Advocacy.
 Grace was also a pupil in the Bleckley Inn of Court.
 As a member of the Georgia State University College of Law Moot Court Team, she competed in Emory's Civil Rights and Liberties Moot Court Competition on the 2017 quarterfinalist team with fellow Barrett & Farahany attorney Catherine Gavrilidis as her partner and on the 2018 semifinalist team with Catherine as her coach.